 Robin's finance career began in 1971.
 In 1979, he was awarded with one of the most prestigious designations in the finance sector- the Fellowship of the Canadian Securities Institute.
 In 1987, Robin earned the portfolio managers designation and joined a professional money management firm.
 Robin earned his certificate in Business Family Advising from the Sauder School of Business of the University of British Columbia in the inaugural class of 2009.
 This unique program delivered theory, strategy, and real life learning that professional family advisors need to help grow a family's business and support the family behind the business.

 Robin believes in a strong connection with the community and is a committed Shawnigan Lake School Alumni and advisor to several foundations.
-He is focused on active work-life balance and in his spare time enjoys improving his personal fitness, fishing and spending time with his wife, three children and Harry, their 70 pound standard poodle.
+He is focused on active work-life balance and in his spare time enjoys improving his personal fitness, fishing and spending time with his wife, three children and twin grandchildren.

 Vice-President, Chair- Jill Ackhurst Social Action Committee